anand-subu/building_a_visual_agent/README.md

 1. [LandingAI's implementation of Agentic Object Detection](https://github.com/landing-ai/vision-agent/blob/main/vision_agent/tools/tools.py) and their [associated blog post](https://landing.ai/agentic-object-detection)
 2. [DetGPT: Detect What You Need via Reasoning](https://arxiv.org/pdf/2305.14167) - This concept also leverages VLMs to assist in detecting objects with nuanced concepts.
 3. [How to Fine-tune PaliGemma for Object Detection Tasks](https://blog.roboflow.com/how-to-fine-tune-paligemma/) - VLMs can theoretically be fine-tuned for object detection tasks - and this can include fine-tuning to detect objects for more nuanced user queries.

+## Limitations
+1. High-latency - We make a lot of VLM calls to OpenAI models (o1 and gpt-4o) that makes it slow for inference.
+2. Occasional Non-Determinism in results - The initial VLM call to GPT-4o can detect different concepts each time - leading to different outputs from the object detection models for the same image across different runs.

 ## Contributors
 Built by [Anand Subramanian](https://www.linkedin.com/in/anand-subu/) and [Bharath Sripathy](https://www.linkedin.com/in/bharath-sripathy-866666156/)